Nootropic profile

 Kanna is a South African succulent plant traditionally used by the San and Khoikhoi peoples for its mood-elevating and anxiety-reducing effects.
 It contains mesembrine alkaloids that act as natural serotonin reuptake inhibitors and PDE4 inhibitors, offering rapid-onset mood support.

-The key benefits of Kanna (Sceletium Tortuosum) include: Anxiety & Calm, Cognitive Enhancement, Focus, Mood, Motivation, Stress Relief.
+The main benefits people report from Kanna (Sceletium Tortuosum) are: Anxiety & Calm, Cognitive Enhancement, Focus, Mood, Motivation, Stress Relief.

 Log in to leave a comment.